anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

      - Automated deployment
-     - The Architecture **should** allow for cookie cutter automated deployment, configuration, provisioning and management of multiple Cloud Infrastructure sites.
+     - The Architecture **should** allow for cookie cutter automated deployment, configuration, provisioning and management of multiple Cloud Infrastructure sites
      -
    * - lcm.adp.03
      - Automated deployment
      - The Architecture **should** support hitless upgrade of all software provided by the cloud provider that are not covered by lcm.adp.02.
-       Whenever hitless upgrades are not feasible, attempt should be made to minimise the duration and nature of impact.
+       Whenever hitless upgrades are not feasible, attempt should be made to minimise the duration and nature of impact
      -
    * - lcm.adp.04
      - Automated deployment
-     - The Architecture **should** support declarative specifications of hardware and software assets for automated deployment, configuration, maintenance and management.
+     - The Architecture **should** support declarative specifications of hardware and software assets for automated deployment, configuration, maintenance and management
      -
    * - lcm.adp.05
      - Automated deployment
-     - The Architecture **should** support automated process for Deployment and life-cycle management of VIM Instances.
+     - The Architecture **should** support automated process for Deployment and life-cycle management of VIM Instances
      -
    * - lcm.cid.02
      - CI/CD
-     - The Architecture **should** support integrating with CI/CD Toolchain for Cloud Infrastructure and VIM components Automation.
+     - The Architecture **should** support integrating with CI/CD Toolchain for Cloud Infrastructure and VIM components Automation -
-     -

 Assurance Recommendations